IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 For other users the use of an insecure local resolver may constitute a privacy concern.

 As described above in {{mapping}} the MUD controller needs to have access to the same resolver(s) as the IoT device.
+If the IoT device does not use the DNS servers provided to it via DHCP or Router Advertisements, then the MUD controller will need to be told which servers will in fact be used.
+As yet, there is no protocol to do this, but future work could provide this as an extension to MUD.

+Until such time as such a protocol exists, the best practice is for the IoT device to always use the DNS servers provided by DHCP or Router Advertisements.

 # Recommendations To IoT Device Manufacturers on MUD and DNS Usage {#sec-reco}